jpivarski-talks/codas-language-interoperability/README.md

 # After the day of the tutorial

-I will shut down all the machines after the tutorial is over, but if you want to run it on your own, you can do so by loading the [AWS](https://aws.amazon.com/) AMI:
+I will shut down all the machines after the tutorial is over, but if you want to run it on your own, you can do so by loading the [Amazon Web Services](https://aws.amazon.com/) AMI:

    * Launch an Amazon instance using image `ami-cbc5c9dd` and machine type `g2.2xlarge`, making sure that port 8888 is open.
+You will need an AWS account to do this; read Amazon's documentation if you need help.
    * You don't need to ssh into it: Jupyter is automatically loaded.
    * Point your web browser to `http://IP-ADDRESS:8888` and enter the password.
 After the day of the tutorial, I will post the password here.
    * If you want to ssh into it, the username is `ubuntu`, but that is not necessary.